2012 Finnish presidential election: Campaign

 According to political analysts Salla Laaksonen and Kimmo Elo, the main dividing line between the presidential candidates in this election is not the traditional division over ideology, but instead voters are placing more stress on a candidate's views on the EU and social issues.

 Professor Leif Åberg has described the campaign as "relatively civil," but there have been a few accusations of negative campaigning.
 Some of Pekka Haavisto's supporters felt offended over a television advert by the Paavo Väyrynen campaign which says that "a house needs a master and a mistress."
 Haavisto's supporters interpreted this as a taunt on Haavisto's relationship status (Haavisto lives in a registered partnership with another man).
 Väyrynen responded by rejecting this interpretation and in turn accused Haavisto's supporters of deliberately twisting his words.
 The satirical television programme YleLeaks mocked the election in mid-December 2011.
 Niinistö's wife, Jenni Haukio, complained with a letter to YLEs A Studio saying that she was a private person.
 An A-Studio political reporter also criticised Iltalehti of news in favour of Sauli Niinistö.
 Foreign Minister Erkki Tuomioja accused editor A.-P. Pietilä of undervaluing Haavisto's abilities in foreign policy based on his companion; Pietilä wrote, citing an unnamed civil servant, that Haavisto's election as president might complicate Finland's bid for being elected as a non-permanent member in the UN Security Council as several countries where homosexuality is outlawed might oppose the bid in this scenario.
 (Pietilä works for Suomen Lehtiyhtymä, which is owned by the NCP MP Eero Lehti).

 Funding

 The parties budgeted less money for their campaigns than during the last presidential election in 2006.
-This was in part due to the economic crisis and in part due to scandals involving campaign funding over the last few years.
+This was in part due to the 2008 financial crisis and in part due to scandals involving campaign funding over the last few years.
 According to initial estimates, the four largest parties planned to spend less than 3 million euros combined.

 Of the second round candidates, Niinistö's budget was 1.2 million euros and Haavisto's budget was 725,000 euros.